Here you will find all you need to know about visiting the Parliament Building when Parliament is not in session.

 Security check

-All visitors from the age of 16 are subject to an identity check and are required to present an official ID document to security staff.
+Persons over the age of 16 and those under the age of 16 not accompanied by an adult will be subject to identity checks and must present an official form of ID to security personnel.
 Acceptable forms of photo ID are: passport, identity card (from CH and EU states), driving licence (from CH and EU states), Swiss foreign nationals identity card, FDFA legitimation card, federal ID card.
 Visitors then undergo security screening by walking through a metal detector and passing their belongings through an x-ray device.

 Photography and filming